 As part of the gambling reform package being introduced into South Australia, any venues authorised to operate 30 or more gaming machines, if at least one machine can be operated using a banknote acceptor, must also have approved facial recognition technology installed in their gaming rooms.

-Facial recognition technology will work to identify barred patrons and alert gaming venue staff when a barred patron is detected entering the gaming room.
+Facial recognition technology will support licenced venues meet their responsibilities of identifying barred patrons by alerting gaming venue staff when a barred patron is detected entering the gaming room.

 Only FRT systems that have been evaluated and approved by Consumer and Business Services will be allowed to operate in gaming venues for this purpose.